ex-ds-dev/RA-Cheevos-Bridge/README.md

 Step 3: Open “cheevos_login.ini” with any text editor and replace the placeholder details with your own username and password.
 Save and close the file.

-Step 4: Configure Your SetupYou have three options depending on your case:
+Step 4: Configure Your Setup
+You have three options depending on your case:

 Method A (For Most Frontends):